-I would like to place before you a few ideas on the nature of true spirituality, the very purpose for which people are struggling through the practice of various religions and undergoing austerity and self-discipline.
+I would like to place before you a few ideas on the nature of true spirituality, the very purpose for which people are struggling in many ways through the practice of various religions and undergoing different kinds of austerity and self-discipline.

-Often we will realise to our discomfort that our effort at leading a spiritual life does not seem to bring us as much benefit and satisfaction in our own visible life and our conscious existence as would be expected.
-People there are who are highly enthusiastic, very honest and sincere in their efforts, fired up with a zeal for the liberation of the soul, the realisation of God, which is a blessed thing indeed to see in this world.
-But this zeal has to be vitalised with the spirit of spirituality, which is different from the normal definition which our minds may pose—the usual concept of what is good for us, which often degenerates into a commercial attitude even in our notion of religion and spirituality, an attitude of give-and-take and a looking to the profit side as if we are casting a balance sheet in accounts for personal advantage.
+Often we will realise, to our discomfort, that our efforts at leading a spiritual life do not seem to bring us as much visible benefit and satisfaction as would be expected.
+Some people are highly enthusiastic, very honest and sincere in their efforts, fired up with a zeal for the liberation of the soul, the realisation of God, which is a blessed thing indeed to see in this world.
+But this zeal has to be vitalised with the spirit of spirituality, which is different from the normal definition which our minds may pose—the usual concept of what is good for us, which often degenerates into a commercial attitude even in our notion of religion and spirituality, an attitude of give-and-take and a looking to the profit side as if we are casting a balance sheet in accounts for our personal advantage.

-Our idea of the good is many a time mixed up with the desire for the pleasant.
+Our idea of the good is many a time mixed up with our desire for the pleasant.
 This is a very important fact we should not miss.
-We no doubt ask for the good and are trying our best to work for the good, but we do not wish that the good should be unpleasant.
-Our religious practices, our daily routines of worship, japa, meditation, svadhyaya and so on, should not take an unpleasant turn to the agony of the mind in any manner whatsoever.
+No doubt, we ask for the good and are trying our best to work for the good, but we do not wish that the good should be unpleasant.
+Our religious practices, our daily routines of worship, japa, meditation, svadhyaya, and so on, should not take an unpleasant turn to the agony of the mind in any manner whatsoever.
 Even if it be an injunction from a scripture, an ordinance from a Guru, a requirement from an institution, or whatever shape the religious discipline may take, we are subconsciously careful that it does not strike an unpleasant note in our personal lives.
 We have to analyse why it is that we are so much averse to unpleasant things and seek only the pleasant and that which satisfies our immediate existence.

 To our discredit almost, we should honestly accept that we cannot distinguish between our personal valuations of things and an impersonal valuation that is required in a life of true spirituality.
 The doings which take the form of religious practice do not always coincide with the requirements of true spirituality.
-To state the whole matter in one sentence, we may say spirituality is the affirmation of the nature of the Spirit.
-The assertion in our consciousness of the nature of the Spirit is spirituality.
-It may take any form in active public life outside, which is a different matter altogether.
-This affirmation of the nature of the Spirit in our daily life may take the form of social service, of temple worship, of service of a Guru, or even of work in an office, an industrial organisation or a factory.
-Whatever form it may take is a different matter, but the form is always enlivened with the concept and a conscious affirmation of the ideal.
+To state the whole matter in one sentence, we may say that spirituality is the affirmation of the nature of the spirit.
+The assertion in our consciousness of the nature of the spirit is spirituality.
+This affirmation of the nature of the spirit in our daily lives may take the form of social service, of temple worship, of service of a Guru, or even of work in an office, an industrial organisation or a factory.
+Whatever form it may take is a different matter, but the form is always enlivened with the concept and the conscious affirmation of the ideal.
 That is spirituality.

 One of the characteristics of unspiritual activity is the unhappiness that is attended with it.
 There is a sort of dissatisfaction, a grouse in the mind when a work is imposed even in the name of a necessary religious practice.
 The inner complaint that the mind makes against the conditions which have been imposed upon it is a characteristic of the isolation of this inner idealism from the form of the work in which one is perforce involved.